-There are several signs that may indicate that someone hacked your security or camera.
-These signs include unexpected camera movements, increased data usage, unrecognized logins, and more.
+There are several signs that may indicate that someone hacked your security or camera, including unexpected camera movements, increased data usage, and unrecognized logins.
+Vulnerable security systems and hacked IP cameras can reveal sensitive information about you and your family.

 How to protect your security camera